peemlerd/Phoenix/README.md

 # Work process
 1. **Define the goals and the scope of this article (see above).** Because we were interested in whether students from different demographic groups have different preference on the reopening plan AND whether they weigh each factor differently, we made it a point to include demographic questions in the survey.

 2. **Create a survey**.
 Surveys should be brief yet meaningful.
 Bayliss and I edited the survey multiple times to ensure every question is clear.
-Questions on how confident students were/are in securing stable, sufficient housing during Spring/Fall 2020 were added as many students expressed anxiety on their housing situation.
-A few questions on demographics, housing situation, and preference on Fall 2020 were mandatory, and the rest optional, so respondents can complete the survey within one minute.
-The rest of the questions focused on factors weighing onto students' preference, their experience with COVID-19 and thoughts on the reopening plan, and whether they were interested in being interviewed further.
+Questions on how confident students were/are in securing stable, sufficient housing during Spring/Fall 2020 were added as many students expressed anxiety on the issue.
+A few questions on demographics, housing situation, and preference on Fall 2020 were mandatory.
+Other questions, all of which are optional, include factors weighing onto students' preference and their experience with COVID-19/thoughts on the reopening plan.

+To ensure students answer freely, the survey does not collect any email and explicitly ask for consent if students are interested in being further interviewed.

+3. **Analyze the data**.
+Overall, we aggregated 254 responses and performed analysis on those data.
+The analysis validates several claims on the effects of Fall 2020 format, such as:
+- International students are concerned with timezone difference and travel restrictions.
+- Many students were dissatisfied with online classes during Spring 2020 and yearn for face-to-face interactions.
+However, many unexpected trends emerged as well, such as:
+- The more financial aid a student receives, the less likely they are to consider a leave of absence.
+Moreover, these students tend to weigh "abstract factors" (think: networking opportunity, academic rigor) less in comparison to students receiving little to no financial aid.
+- Incoming first-year students overwhelmingly prefer hybrid or on-campus options, but responses from other students are mixed.
+- International students are significantly less likely to consider a leave of absence — regardless of the format.
+See the .ipnyb file for further details on the analysis and the article for data

 # Acknowledgement
 This project is a collaboration between Peem Lerdputtipongporn '21 and Bayliss Wagner '21 from Swarthmore College.
 The article is wordpressed by Bayliss and edited by the Editorial Board of The Phoenix.